obdgeek/obd-play/README.md

 <a id='installation'></a>
 ## Installation
 The beta test releases as being distributed by the Apple TestFlight application.
-If you receive an invitation or a shared download link you can access OBD Play from the TestFlight app.
+If you receive an invitation or have accrss to a shared download link you can access OBD Play from the TestFlight app.

 <a id='privacy'></a>
 ## Privacy Notice